 The approach of analyzing 1,300 data points of each spectrum rather than comparing spectral patterns is very robust for high confidence identification and differentiation of species that have a very closely related protein content and spectral profile.
 The process enables fast analysis time and improved accuracy over existing methods.

-The VITEK MS is a clinically focused database that contains multiple reference strains:
+The VITEK MS is a clinically focused database that contains multiple reference strains from:

 - Different media types and growth conditions to create multiple spectra per species

 Delivering outstanding, cost-effective care to patients is highly dependent on a clinician’s ability to access the right information at the right time.
-VITEK MS supports antimicrobial stewardship programs with rapid microbial identification in minutes and by providing benefits to both laboratory personal and clinicians.
+VITEK MS supports antimicrobial stewardship programs with microbial identification in minutes and by providing benefits to both laboratory personnel and clinicians.

 Results in minutes

-- Provides rapid results to initiate optimal therapy
+- Provides fast and actionable results to initiate optimal therapy

 - Broad coverage of clinically significant organisms